Outsourced-Logic/Skipper/README.md

 <h1>Why Skipper?</h1>

 Skipper was developed in response to the lack of suitable ad-management extensions that met my personal needs and expectations.
-After doing some research, I found a gap in the functionality of common accesibility software and realized that there was potentially a need for this extension and decided to build a proper extension myself.
+After doing some research, I found a gap in the functionality of common accesibility software and realized that there was potentially a need for a proper extension

-With this in mind, Skipper aims to tackle various prevalent issues found in existing options by implementing solutions to theese issues in the core design of our extension.
+With this in mind, Skipper aims to tackle various common issues found in existing options by implementing solutions to these issues in our core design.

 <h3>Supports creators</h3>

-Unlike ad-blockers that take ad revenue from creators and violate the YouTube Terms of Service, Skipper is an accessibility extension that interacts with websites using your browser's built-in features, the same way a normal user would.
-This ensures that both YouTube and creators are not negatively impacted.
+Unlike ad-blockers that take ad revenue from creators and violate the YouTube Terms of Service, Skipper is an accessibility extension that interacts with websites using your browser's built-in features, the same way a normal user would; this ensures that the website, advertisers and creators are not negatively impacted.

 <h3>Free and open-source</h3>